tvquizphd/public-quiz/README.md

 ## Setup and usage

 - [Fork this repository][FORK_THIS] and add [GitHub Pages](../../settings/pages) via GitHub Actions.
-- Keep the description.
-It defines an [OAuth App](https://github.com/settings/applications/new) w/ Device Flow.
-- ⭐ Star your fork to create your GitHub Pages environment.
+- Just before setup + installation, [open an issue](../issues) on your fork.

+### Register your App

-### Register via your GitHub Pages URL
+Follow these instructions at your new GitHub Pages site.

-1. Copying one-time public key to a link on your fork.
+1. Click the link to create a GitHub App.
+2. Copy an "app code" to the body of your new issue.
-3. Pasting one-time GitHub code to a link on GitHub.
+3. Click to add the GitHub app to your fork.
-4. 🔑 Choosing a secure master password.
+4. 🔑 Choose a secure master password.

-### The page gives you a login link.
+You will be shown a new login link.

 - 💾 Bookmark or save the login link.
 - ✏️  Memorize your master password.

 ## Security claims

-Before activation, [GitHub Pages][HELP_PAGES] publicly host one-time-use public keys and asymmetrically encrypted messages.
-After activation, symmetrically encrypted messages move to/from GitHub Actions via private [GitHub Projects][HELP_PROJECTS]. *Your master password never leaves your browser*.
-Each login takes ≈30 seconds to complete the password-authenticated [key exchange][PAKE] by:
+Before activation, [GitHub Pages][HELP_PAGES] publicly host an [OPRF-derived][OPRF] key.
+Starting with your pasted app code, all public messages between you and your GitHub fork use encryption with [a shared secret][PAKE].
+After creating and installing your app, each login takes ≈30 seconds to complete the password-authenticated [key exchange][PAKE] by:

 - Authenticating your password against the [output of a pseudorandom function][OPRF].
-- Returning a single-session [AES-GCM][GCM] key for authenticated encryption.
+- Returning a temporary session [AES-GCM][GCM] key for authenticated encryption.

-### After login, all queries or mutations related to your passwords:
+After login, all queries or mutations related to your passwords:

 - Are encrypted/decrypted locally with the [Argon2][Argon2] hash of your password.
 - Move to/from GitHub Actions encrypted with your single-session AES-GCM key.